 - Public affairs officer

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics doesn't provide information for diplomats; however, it does provide information for the closely related field of political scientist.
-These workers are projected to decline by 2 percent from 2014 to 2024.
-The mean annual wages for these workers were $103,210 in 2015.
+These workers are projected to increase by 5 percent from 2018 to 2028.
+The mean annual wages for these workers were $115,300 in 2018.

 Graduate programs in diplomacy can lead to a variety of careers both domestically and abroad.
 These programs, which typically last one or two years, cover topics like human rights, cross-cultural issues, and the impact of modern technology on diplomacy.